base-org/web/apps/base-docs/base-camp/docs/hardhat-verify/hardhat-verify-sbs.md

  => contract Lock is now verified
 ```

-Now you can go to Basescan, search for your contract address and you will see something like:
+You can now go to Basescan and search for your contract address, where you'll see the following:

 ![Base scan success](../../assets/images/hardhat-verify/hardhat-verify-success.png)

 ## Conclusion

 In this lesson, you've learned how to verify smart contracts using Hardhat and Hardhat-deploy.
-We learned how to configure Hardhat to support multiple networks and verify by using a simple command.
+You learned how to configure Hardhat to support multiple networks and verify by using a simple command.

 ---